aidan-duggan/while-gaming/_posts/2020-04-29-rcg-diary-1-laying-down-the-framework.md

 For the positional play, I've been trying to figure how to resolve this in a way that is quick and easy to understand.
 Tracking the location of each player, and moving them every turn felt like too much.
 I thought about 7s variant so there was less to manage but I still feel that its too fiddly.

-I had an inspiration that there was no need to track where players are at all times, instead tracking where players were
+I had an inspiration that there was no need to track where players are at all times, instead tracking where players were.
+The options are limited based on previous plays.
+This allows players to strategize about what cards to play, both offensively and defensively.

+This will be the came resolves around two decks of cards, one for deciding what is being attempted and the result, and the other for success or failure.

+I need to determine the best composition of the decks, enough that there is choice but not too much that the best option is always obvious.
+Then I need to figure out how players get more cards.
+This part I think is a good opportunity to highlight how fast paced Rugby can be and the risk reward that comes with faster back's play vs more slow but steady forward play.

+**Next Steps**